-- We strive to never break the build on master. - Pull requests should be used for any and all changes (except truly trivial ones). - The commit message of direct commits to master must end in (resolves # followed by the issue number followed by ).
+- We strive to never break the build on master.
+All development should be done on branches, in either the main Toil repository or in developers' forks. - Pull requests should be used for any and all changes (except truly trivial ones). - Pull requests should be in response to issues.
+If you find yourself making a pull request without an issue, you should create the issue first.